qubole/sparklens/README.md

 time.sleep(QNL.getWaiTimeInSeconds())
 print(QNL.getStats(startTime, endTime))
 ```
-2) wrap your code in some python function say myFunc
+2) Wrap your code in some python function say myFunc
-3) profileIt(myFunc)
+3) `profileIt(myFunc)`

-As you can see this is not the only way to use it from python.
+As you can see this is not the only way to use it from Python.
 The core function is:
      **QNL.getStats(startTime, endTime)**

 Another way to use this tool, so that we don’t need to worry about objects going out of scope is: